ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 With Docker, Docker Compose, NGINX, and LetsEncrypt setup, your Linux server is ready for deployments.
 Note that these are one-off tasks.
 Once set up, you won't need to repeat them for deploying additional applications.

 For subsequent deployments, GitHub Actions will take care of creating necessary directories and SCP copying the `docker-compose.yml` file from the repository to the target Linux server.
-This allows your deployment pipeline to be simple, repeatable, and reliable.
+This allows your deployment pipeline to be flexible, repeatable, and reliable.

 ![](./img/posts/docker-compose/linux-server.png)